Master449/linux-stuff/hooks/README.md

 ## File Placement
 The hooks folder files would reside inside of `/etc/libvirt/`

+- Under `/hooks/qemu.d/` the name after this is the name of your vm.
+- So for a vm named "win-10"
+- it would be `/etc/libvirt/hooks/qemu.d/win-10/`

-and the GPU BIOS (in my case an MSI RX 6600 XT) would reside in `/usr/share/vgabios`
+and the GPU BIOS (in my case an MSI RX 6600 XT) would reside in `/usr/share/vgabios/GPU.rom`

 ## VM Details